chunkai1312/node-module-seed/README.md

-# es6-module-seed
+# node-module-seed

-> A seed project for developing ES6/ES2015 module
+> A seed project for developing Node.js module with ES6/ES2015

 ## Setup